posmlab/lamsa-template-model/docs/README.md

             max_latching_dist = abs(max_latching_dist);
             runway_length = runway_length;
 ```
-Let's check that our new component still has all the arguments of its object type.
+Let's check the final part of the constructor.
+Our object of the parent object type Latch has the defined properties: coeff_fric, v_0, max_width, mass, y_L, min_latching_dist, max_latching_dist, runway_length.
+Checking against the Latch properties list, we can see that the ParabolicLatch has all the necessary properties.

 ```matlab
  obj = obj@Latch(coeff_fric, v_0, max_width, mass, y_L, min_latching_dist, max_latching_dist, runway_length);